raaymax/serial-gcode-sender/README.md

-# Laser cli tool

-Laser gcode streaming tool for laser cutter.

-This tool can stream files directly from Google Cloud Storage.
+# Serial gcode sender

+Simple tool for sending your gcode files to your CNC

 ## Setup
 ```sh